-The Company's golf club and golf ball business has a concentrated customer base.
-The loss of one or more of the Company's top customers could have a significant effect on the Company's golf club and golf ball sales.
+The Company's golf club, golf ball, and gear and accessories business has a concentrated customer base.
+The loss of one or more of the Company's top customers could have a significant effect on the Company's golf club, golf ball, and gear and accessories sales.